josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

-starting with a set of virtual workshops to get input from the IETF community, and then encompassing a series of BOF sessions at IETFs to define the problem, develop requirements, explore potential options for changes, and a Design Team that would make recommendations.
-The purpose of this document is to collect in one place all of the various materials that have lead up to the Design Team recommending that IETF be a Disregarded Limited Liability Corporation of the Internet Society.
+starting with a set of virtual workshops to get input from the IETF community, and then encompassing a series of BOF sessions at IETFs to define the problem, develop requirements, explore potential options for changes, and a Design Team -- the authors of this document -- that would make recommendations.
+The purpose of this document is to collect all of the various materials that have lead up to the Design Team recommendation that IETF be a Disregarded Limited Liability Corporation (LLC) of the Internet Society.

 --- middle